kencu/Build-Scripts/README.md

 Fourth, and most importantly, the documentation complicates package building.
 Many packages assume a maintainer is building for a desktop system with repos packed full of everything needed.
 And reconfiguring with `--no-docs` or `--no-gtk-doc` often requires a `bootstrap` or `autoreconf` which requires additional steps and additional dependencies.

-Some documentation is built and installed.
-You can run `clean-docs` to remove most of it.
-Use `sudo` if you installed into a privileged location.

 ## Sanitizers

 One of the benefits of using the build scripts is, you can somewhat easily build programs and dependent libraries using tools like Address Sanitizer (Asan) or Undefined Behavior Sanitizer (UBsan).
 Only minor modifications are necessary.